June 21, 2019Read more

 In February 2018, the InnoRenew CoE signed a tripartite contract with the Municipality of Izola and the University of Primorska regarding the transfer of building rights on one part of the land in Livade.
 In September 2018, the institute received the building permit.
 Currently, they are in the process of selecting the contractor for construction.

 The InnoRenew CoE is getting ready and preparing all necessary details in order to start construction of the research infrastructure.
-The plan foresees two buildings: one for cabinets, offices and laboratories and one for the composites manufacturing laboratory.
+The plan foresees two buildings: one for cabinets, offices and laboratories and one for a composites manufacturing laboratory.

-Eva Prelovšek Niemelä, architect of this important InnoRenew CoE infrastructure project, confirms that the buildings were planned as an interdisciplinary project for the InnoRenew CoE researchers to develop innovative building design and technology and host and demonstrate state-of-the-art science.
+Eva Prelovšek Niemelä, the architect of this important InnoRenew CoE infrastructure project, confirms that the buildings were planned as an interdisciplinary project for the InnoRenew CoE researchers to develop innovative building design and technology and host and demonstrate state-of-the-art science.
 Planning of the buildings is in line with findings about the influence of the built environment on human health, which is also one of the key research topics at the InnoRenew CoE.

 “In the past, there were several attempts to design buildings that would prevent diseases or help to cure them,” says Eva Prelovšek Niemelä.
 “Recent scientific evidence is beginning to show how materials, buildings and their design can be used to protect and enhance the health and well-being of occupants.
 Therefore, it is the right time to bring these discoveries into architecture to test them and to set completely new goals for architectural planning of the future.”